• Skip to primary navigation

 If the problem has to do with Turbocharger Installation Faults, or Vehicle Operational Faults, then it is not a warranty.

-If it is a manufacture defect, as proven by analysis of the issue, it is a warranty.
+If it is a genuine manufacture defect, as proven by analysis of the issue, it is a warranty.

-If you have queries on our TurbochargersPlus Warranty Process, or our Turbochargers and parts, please contact our sales support on: 0490 059 316.
+If you have queries on our TurbochargersPlus Warranty Process, or our Turbochargers and parts, please contact our support on: 0490 059 316.

 Footer